This information has been updated to reflect new Provincial Court Family Rules that took effect on May 17, 2021 and amendments since then.

-Depending on the court registry you start your matter in, you may have to complete certain steps before you can get a date to go before a judge.
+Depending on the court registry location and the type of court order you seek, you’ll likely have to complete certain steps before you can get a date to appear before a judge.

-In family justice registries in Kelowna, Nanaimo and Vancouver, you have to meet with a family justice counsellor and take a parenting education program (if you’re a parent).
+In family justice registries in Kelowna, Nanaimo and Vancouver, you start a Family Court matter, meet with a family justice counsellor, and take a parenting education program (if applicable).
+Then you’ll get a court date.

 At a family management conference, a judge can make court orders.
 If you and the other party agree about your family law issues, the judge will make a consent order.
 If you can’t agree, the judge may still make important interim (temporary) orders that can last at least until you have a hearing.
 Because of this, you must be prepared to tell the judge what orders you want and why.
 You can provide spoken and affidavit evidence to support your position.

 If issues aren’t resolved at the family management conference, the judge can decide on the next steps in your case.
 This can include participating in mediation, attending a family settlement conference (an informal meeting with a judge to try to resolve the dispute), or setting a hearing date.

 If a hearing is needed, the judge can make case management orders about timing, witnesses, documents, and other evidence to make sure the trial is conducted efficiently.